How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 There are different ways to propagate cactus, but the easiest is by taking cuttings.

-This article will show you how to plant a cactus cutting.
+This article will show you how to grow cactus cuttings.
 This easy step-by-step guide makes it simple and easy for anyone to propagate their own cacti.

 The first step in planting a cactus cutting is to choose the right one.